 Kendall Hunter is the author of Black Taxi: Shooting South Africa, a photographic memoir about a year she spent in South Africa as a news photographer.
-Working for the independent newspaper New Nation afforded her the opportunity to witness the very best and worst of humanity at a turning point in the country’s history.
+Working for the black independent newspaper New Nation afforded her the opportunity to witness the very best and worst of humanity at a turning point in the country’s history.
 As Nelson Mandela ascended to presidency, lives were lost including those of photojournalists that Kendall worked alongside of during this eventful year.

 Fast forward a few years and she was being impacted in other ways – mostly by motherhood but also the absorption of a new culture in her adoptive home of Switzerland.
 Out of this came her second book: Culture Smart!
 Switzerland.

 Just as she was getting the hang of that whole scene a divorce brought her and her two daughters back to her home turf in Canada.
 She began writing for Tonic.com about all things good.
 It brought her back to issues she cares about: lives of girls and women around the globe; people in the aftermath of violence that don’t get enough attention; photography; and as always, unhesitatingly, the lives of her daughters.
 This is from where she now writes – this plateau of motherhood.
 She remains curious about the world, what it means to be a citizen of the planet, honouring our lives while at the same time knowing how lucky we are to be where we are, having what we have and knowing what we know.